 Continuing collaboration with the Montgomery Bar Association

 Each fall I return to the Montgomery Bar Association and co-present a panel discussion on Medicaid planning with the lawyers who represent the Pennsylvania Department of Human Services.
-This year’s event is October 18th: Current Issues with Medicaid Long-Term Care Benefits sponsored by the Montgomery Bar Association’s Elder Law Committee.
-I’m looking forward to going back to the place that gave me a start and teaching this annual Medicaid update one more time!
+The 2024 seminar was November 13th: Current Issues with Medicaid Long-Term Care Benefits sponsored by the Montgomery Bar Association’s Elder Law Committee.
+I’m looking forward to going back each year to the place that gave me a start and teaching this annual Medicaid update!